- Search The Registry

 Tony Williams, a Black drummer, was born on this date in 1945.

 Born in Chicago, his family moved to Boston when he was about 2.
-By the time he was 15, he was an active freelance musician in the Boston area, thanks in large part to his musician father, who exposed him to the club and music scene early on.
+By the time he was 15, he was an active freelance musician in the Boston area, largely thanks to his musician father, who exposed him to the club and music scene early on.
 He studied with Alan Dawson and played with Max Roach and Art Blakey while still a youth.
 Appearing on the jazz scene in the early 1960s, first with Sam Rivers and then with Jackie McLean, the very young drummer's impact was immediate.

-During the course of his brilliant six-year stint with Davis' quintet, Williams also recorded with many others and released two albums of his own, "Lifetime," 1964, and "Spring," 1965, both Blue Note.
+During his brilliant six-year stint with Davis' quintet, Williams also recorded with many others and released two albums of his own, "Lifetime," 1964, and "Spring," 1965, both Blue Note.
 These albums were critically praised and the first real avant-garde albums for the label.
 By 1969, Williams formed his seminal electric band, Lifetime, with John McLaughlin and Larry Young.
-During the 1970s, he founded different electric groups, was a member of V.S.O.P.--the jazz band with former Davis band-mates Herbie Hancock, Ron Carter, and Wayne Shorter, and he played with various others.
+During the 1970s, he founded different electric groups, was a member of V.S.O.P.--the jazz band with former Davis band-mates Herbie Hancock, Ron Carter, and Wayne Shorter, and played with various others.

 All That Jazz: The Illustrated Story of Jazz Music